Walking Pad Buying Guide: What to Look for in 2026

 Duty cycle tells you how long a motor can run before needing to cool down.
 A motor with a 50% duty cycle runs 30 minutes per hour continuously.
 For all-day desk use, look for motors rated for continuous operation or 80%+ duty cycle.

 Most quality walking pads (WalkingPad R2, LifeSpan TR1200) are rated for continuous operation.
 Budget models may have lower duty cycles — check the spec sheet.
+A motor running beyond its duty cycle overheats, and repeated overheating shortens the motor's lifespan from the expected 5–7 years down to 2–3.

 Belt Size: How to Get the Right Fit